 If you don't find that bit of waving fluff, you need to take your machine to a repair tech - he/she will have the tools and knowledge to safely remove the bobbin case, clean and/or make any repairs/adjustments, and as a bonus may be willing to carefully explain what happened and how to prevent it happening again.

 I teach Sewing 101 to complete sewing newcomers here in Scotland but lived in the US and taught there as well.
 I also do repair and refurbishment on student machines.
 Please, please, please believe me - if you cannot find the piece of fluff causing your problem, you MUST take your machine to a professional.
 Do not try anything more than the torch and tweezer fix I have suggested unless you're looking to kill your machine or incur higher repair costs when you do take it to a professional.
 Please:)

 I agree with Frugal Sunnie.
 It is likely a piece of thread stuck in there.
 I don't suppose you have a friend who is an experienced sewer who could look at your machine for you?
-I guess not, or you would have asked her instead of asking for hints online!!
-If you did, I would have her check it out if you didn't find the thread yourself, before you take it in to get fixed.

 My friend has a Singer 1030 Creative Fashion sewing machine and the bobbin or case isn't moving at all?